elisa-aleman/mac-proxy-lab-setup/README.md

 [core]
     editor = nano
     autocrlf = input
+    fileMode = false
 [pull]
     ff = only
+[alias]
+    adog = log --all --decorate --oneline --graph
 ```

+That last one, `git adog` is very useful as I explain in [Check your branches in git log history in a pretty line](#check-your-branches-in-git-log-history-in-a-pretty-line)

 Now to make your Mac ignore those pesky Icon? files in git: